coderefinery/governance-charter/governance-charter.md

 # Governance charter for the CodeRefinery organization

-**THIS DOCUMENT IS A DRAFT.** Please see the README on how and where to suggest changes.

 **Purpose of this document**.
 The purpose is to make a way for others (not part of the 2016-2024 NeIC collaboration agreements) to take a formal part of CodeRefinery.
 With this document we wish to make it easier for organizations